 Dean's daily news digest, The Dean's List, chronicles the rapid - and irreversible - transformation taking place in the entertainment industry and is read by songwriters, artists, prominent music and digital distribution industry professionals, politicians, government agencies, university students and members of the legal community throughout the world.
 The Dean's List and its sister web publication, The ASCAP Daily Brief (powered by The Dean's List) now reach 165,000 subscribers a day.

-Dean has been a member of the Board of Directors of the American Society of Composers, Authors and Publishers (ASCAP) since 1989 and is co-chairman of ASCAP's New Technology Committee.
+Dean has been a member of the Board of Directors of the American Society of Composers, Authors and Publishers (ASCAP) since 1989.
+He Co-Chairs ASCAP's Administrative and Ops Committee, and is a member of the Legislative Committee.
 He is also on the Board of the ASCAP Foundation.
 He has served on the Board of Directors of the National Music Publishers Association (NMPA), the Harry Fox Agency, Inc (HFA), the Country Music Association (CMA), the Academy of County Music (ACM), the California Copyright Conference (CCC) and the Association of Independent Music Publishers (AIMP.)

 Hank Jones and Dean Kay met in a bassinet in San Leandro, CA. Born 18 days apart to parents who were friends, they often found themselves sharing the same sleeping accommodation.
 The two remained friends while growing up ...
 Then, Bang!
-1954!
+1956!
 Elvis!
 Rock n Roll!
 And, the world changed!
 Hank gathered some high school buddies and started a band ...
 Hank Jones and the White Bucks ...
-Dean joined as 'Jerry Lee' They played high schools, prison farms, weddings, wine tasting parties...
-Alcatraz.
+Dean joined as 'Jerry Lee' They played high schools, military bases, weddings, wine tasting parties...
+San Quentin State Prison.
 But, when high school ended, real life kicked in and the band disbanded.
 Hank and Dean worked up an act as a folk duo to see if that might their ticket to success.